January 12th, 2022

 What is iCloud?

-iCloud is Apple’s cloud-based storage that securely holds your music, photos, videos, documents, and a lot more.
+iCloud is Apple's cloud-based storage that securely holds your music, photos, videos, documents, and more.
 With iCloud, you can access your information across any of your devices.
-You can even use iCloud to help you find your device if you misplace it.
+You can even use iCloud to help find your device if it's lost or stolen.

 Why should I use iCloud for my iOS devices?

-Simply put, iCloud makes life easier.
-It’s an easy way to store important pictures, contacts, and documents in case something was to happen to your phone.
-According to Asurion’s 2020 claims data, more than 46 million phones are lost, stolen, or damaged every year—so, it’s best to have a storage backup plan in place, just in case.
+It's an easy way to store important pictures, contacts, and documents in case something was to happen to your phone.
+According to Asurion's 2021 claims data, more than 46 million phones are lost, stolen, or damaged every year—so, it's best to have a backup plan in place, just in case.

 An added bonus: when you get a new phone, using iCloud makes it easy to transfer everything from your old device to your new one.